KiltedCode/khandaria-campaign/sessions/2024/2024-08-15-pyleagle-the-planner.md

 mellows the positive from the armies

 adveturers looking to attack
-`Qa'dat` and `Cedric` try to talk down
+`Qa'dat` and `Caedric` try to talk down
-`Cedric` effective and tells them they'd be waiting for adventurers as ambush
+`Caedric` effective and tells them they'd be waiting for adventurers as ambush

 `Qa'dat` calls spirit of a bat `Bartok`
 most army is idle behind trebugets